 Operant conditioning is another recognized psychological therapy that can be used to stop psychological dependencies.
 Operant conditioning, in the case of levacetylmethadol (LAAM) addiction treatment, refers to how the drug makes the patient feel.
 This drug is used to make withdrawal less severe, which can become a way for a patient to reduce stress or take off the edge of the lack of heroin use.
 Over time, the patient may start to think of the medication as a reward or positive part of a situation, or even necessary when he or she becomes stressed, excited, or overwhelmed.
 At this point, the patient continues to want and to take the medication as a reward as necessary, possibly even more often than necessary.
 Because of this kind of conditioning’s negative consequences, therapists use operant conditioning in reverse.
 The focus of a therapist will be to make the medication seem negative, which in turn causes the patient to want to avoid it.
 This can be done in a number of ways, but is usually suited to each individual.
 Some things that might be tried include inducing negative responses, such as a minor shock or being reprimanded, each time the medication is taken.

-If you or a family member would like more information about the levacetylmethadol (LAAM) addiction treatment and treatment methods to reduce withdrawal from levacetylmethadol, contact 1-888-287-0471 or reach out to your local healthcare providers.
+If you or a family member would like more information about the levacetylmethadol (LAAM) addiction treatment and treatment methods to reduce withdrawal from levacetylmethadol, contact 1-888-287-0471 Who Answers? or reach out to your local healthcare providers.
 Psychological dependencies can cause similar withdrawal to that of a physical dependency, so it is important to reach out for help whenever necessary.

 A physical dependency to the levacetylmethadol (LAAM) addiction treatment can be overcome with a number of methods.
 Opioid dependency is normally treated in an inpatient facility, but in some cases it may be treated in an outpatient facility.
 One regular way of reducing and/or eliminating opioid dependency is the Waismann Method of detox.
 This method eliminates the need for the levacetylmethadol (LAAM) addiction treatment by placing patients under a deep sedation.
 The drug treatment involves correcting imbalances in the body’s chemicals, completing psychological evaluations of the patients, and using medications to control cravings and withdrawal symptoms.